Ever-QN/gym-management/README.md

 Once you have the gym management system up and running, you can use it to manage your gym operations.
 Some key usage scenarios include:

--Viewing a specific member, previous customer or current employees <br>
+-Viewing the entire database on one page <br>
 -Creating new memberships and adding customers to them <br>
 -Tracking customer payments and generating invoices for outstanding balances <br>